-I am from Veracruz.
-I was a victim of Human Trafficking 8 years ago, when I was 17 years old.
-I come from a very dysfunctional family and my greatest desire was to know what if felt like to feel loved and to have a family.
-I never knew my father and my mother went to the United States to find work, so I grew up with my grandmother, who died when I was 15.
+I became a victim of Human Trafficking at the age of 17.
+I come from a very dysfunctional family, and my greatest desire was to know what if felt like to feel loved and to have a family.
+I never knew my father, and my mother went to the United States to find work, so I grew up with my grandmother, who died when I was 15.
 I was left alone to fend for myself in the world.

 I had always been very vulnerable, but at the moment I met Pedro, my exploiter, I was more vulnerable than ever.
 Pedro made himself out to be the ‘Prince Charming’ I was looking for.
 He asked me to marry him, and I accepted thinking that this was the way to get what I always dreamed of: “a family and happiness.”
-But, it was all a lie.
 It was his way of manipulating me into selling my body.
 He sexually exploited me in Mexico City, in the area of La Merced.

 One day, God heard my cries and saw my heart – filled with pain and hurt.
-During a raid, I was rescued by the police.
-I was taken to Fundación Camino a Casa where I met incredible people like German Villar and Rosi Orozco.
-They helped me believe again; they helped me recuperate my dreams but most of all they helped me start to live again.
+During a raid, I was rescued by the police and taken to Fundación Camino a Casa where I met incredible people like German Villar and Rosi Orozco.
+They helped me believe again; they helped me start to live again.